 With the growing amount of models and their diversity within the IVOA, keeping models independent of each other is the only viable approach to their evolution and maintenance.
-By only referencing a simple abstraction of an external model instead of importing every detail of that model, the Time Series Cube DM does not need to change every time an Axis Domain Model changes or a new one is created - the abstraction of that domain will be still the same.
+By only referencing a primitive type instead of an external model or even importing every detail of that model, the Time Series Cube DM does not need to change every time an Axis Domain Model changes or a new one is created - the abstraction of that domain will be still the same.
+This information is valid also for the Quantity DM.